Skip to content

 When you graduate, you’ll be eligible to register with the Academy for Healthcare Science (AHCS).

-Download our brochure about this programme (PDF).
+Download our brochure about this programme (PDF) and take a look at the syllabus for this programme (PDF).

 Who is this programme for?